Meet Our Family

 As the Hospital Director since early 2010, Evan holds the practice accountable to its mission by working alongside other Brook Farmers and by helping us maintain compliance with various professional organizations.
 Evan also leads a number of practice initiatives focused on community engagement, practice transparency, and sustainability.

-Evan is a guest lecturer at the State University of New York at Delhi where he teaches internship skills to first and second year Veterinary Technology students.
-He is a local educator and is passionate about working with youth (our Veterinary Summer Camp program was his brainchild.)
+Evan has lectured at the State University of New York at Delhi, where he has taught internship skills to first and second year Veterinary Technology students.
+He is also a local educator and is passionate about working with youth (our Veterinary Summer Camp program was his brainchild.)

 As a vegetarian, Evan is passionate about the fair treatment of both animals and people; he is interested in animal welfare, civil rights, and education.
-Evan sits on the board of numerous nonprofits and is a member of numerous committees at other local organizations.
+Evan sits on the board of numerous nonprofits and enjoys volunteering in his free time.
 At home, Evan is an avid hiker and reader.

 Dr. Katie Clark has been Associate Veterinarian at Brook Farm since March of 2013.
 You’re likely to meet Dr. Clark if you are a night owl or have been faced with an unexpected emergency as she directs our Urgent Care Division.
 She is known for her calm, empathic demeanor and for soothing the nerves of even the most distraught pet parents.